 I overcame my incomprehension of this practice by thinking of it in reference to my own culture, that these were posters of people put up to mark where they fought and died to defend their wee bit hill and glen.
 In those terms it made sense to me.

 I am extremely conscious that religious faith has played a very positive role in both Palestine and South Lebanon in enabling people to endure the unendurable and to maintain Resistance against impossible odds.
-But it is not possible to ignore the fact that their remain substantial differences between my world view and an Islamist world view.
+But it is not possible to ignore the fact that there remain substantial differences between my world view and an Islamist world view.

 This has been brought into urgent focus by the attitude of many Sunni Muslims to the overthrow of Assad in Syria.
 In my world view, this has been a disaster for the Palestinians.
 It has seriously and perhaps permanently damaged the flow of arms and other resources to Hezbollah, the Palestinians’ most important ally.
 And it has enabled the Greater Israel project to expand substantially into Syria.